jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 Water level manual measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Water level measured manually during field visits can be plotted on the hydrograph.
+This provides a quick and easy way to validate visually the automated measurements acquired with a water level datalogger.

+To do so, the manual measurements must be saved in a csv or xls/xlsx file named :file:`water_level_measurements` in the :file:`Water Levels` folder (see :numref:`sec_desc_project_folders`).
+An example is shown in :numref:`fig_water_level_measurements` below.
+The first column corresponds to the name of the observation wells, as specified when importing the data into the project (see :numref:`importing_data_inproject`), the second column is the dates entered in :term:`Excel numeric date format`, and the last column corresponds to the manual measurements, in meters below the ground surface.

 .. _fig_water_level_measurements:
 .. figure:: img/files/water_level_measurements.*
     :align: center
     :width: 50%
     :alt: water_level_measurements.png
     :figclass: align-center

+    Example of a :file:`water_level_measurements` file.

+.. note:: A :file:`water_level_measurements` file is created in a csv format
+          by default by GWHAT the first time a project is created.
+If desired, this file can be converted to a xsl or xslx format.
+Note that if more than one file named :file:`water_level_measurements` exists in the folder :file:`Water Levels`, but with different extension, GWHAT will always read the data from the csv file by default.

 Axes settings